Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Implementation Details

 where $S_c$ is the survival function of the population with $c$.
-Then, we normalize it and measure the closeness of $\mathcal{S}\to\mathcal{T}$ in terms of RMST by \textbf{For $\mathrm{C}_{\mathcal{S}\to\mathcal{T}}^{\text{Dist.}}$}, we project all slide-level features of 13 cancer datasets into a 2D plane using t-SNE, as shown in Figure \ref{fig:study_factors}(d).
+From the above equation, we can find that RMST is the average survival time during a defined time period~\citep{kim2017restricted}.
+When patients have a cancer disease with stronger invasiveness, their overall survival time would be shorter, leading to a smaller RMST.
+Thus, RMST is adopted in this study to reflect the overall invasiveness of cancer.
+Then, we normalize RMST and measure the closeness of $\mathcal{S}\to\mathcal{T}$ in terms of RMST by \textbf{For $\mathrm{C}_{\mathcal{S}\to\mathcal{T}}^{\text{Dist.}}$}, we project all slide-level features of 13 cancer datasets into a 2D plane using t-SNE, as shown in Figure \ref{fig:study_factors}(d).
 Then, we measure the distance between $\mathcal{S}$ and $\mathcal{T}$ (denoted as $D_{\mathcal{S},\mathcal{T}}$) by simply calculating the L2 distance between their respective central embeddings, where the average of all slide features is taken as the central embedding of one cancer-specific dataset.
 Finally, we normalize it and measure the closeness of $\mathcal{S}\to\mathcal{T}$ in terms of distribution by